 Researchers also continue to explore the use of stem cell therapies, but those are still a ways off before they are clinically viable.

 Researchers are also exploring the benefits of nutraceuticals, or nutritional supplements such as CoQ10, creatine, argenine and glutamine, that may help preserve muscle strength and muscle fibers.

 All of this suggests that a cure is coming – sometime in the future; our goal is to make that time much sooner.
-When we consider that Gus has just 5-8 years until he loses his ability to walk, it makes us that much more determined to push the researchers.
+When we consider that Gus could lose his ability to walk at any time, it makes us that much more determined to push the researchers.
 As our mission states, we will work to leverage every donation to better support research that will cure DMD.